 If you have a humidifier in your room, it’s therefore essential to clean it regularly to prevent the growth of these contaminants.

-Does BestAir Humidifier Antibacterial Treatment Work?
+Does BestAir Humidifier Antibacterial Treatment Work – Is it Worth Buying?

-In general, the bacteriostatic treatment agents for humidifiers are not meant for cleaning the units.
+In general, the bacteriostatic treatment agents for humidifiers are not meant for

+cleaning the units.
 These are somewhat helpful in reducing the cleaning frequencies significantly.

 By using a good bacteriostatic solution (such as BestAir humidifier treatment), you can keep your unit clean and hence can expect to prolong the life of the device and its wick/filter.